 What should I expect?

-- You will have been placed in a cast in ED, and given a sling for comfort
+- You will have been placed in a cast in the Emergency Department (ED), and given a sling for comfort

-- After your initial follow up appointment your cast will be removed and you will be placed in either a arm brace with limited movement or a sling for a further 3-4 weeks
+- After your initial follow-up appointment your cast will be removed and you will be placed in either an arm brace with limited movement or a sling for a further 3-4 weeks

 - Your elbow will feel sore and swollen, and you may develop bruising down your arm and into your fingers